District Commission Members

 Chuck is honored to serve as the representative of the 7th District and is excited to bring his diverse background and wealth of experiences to his role.
 He looks forward to working with the district's sportsmen and sportswomen and advocating for responsible resource management.
 Chuck draws inspiration from his family, including his wife Jackie, a teacher, and his children Cody, a chemical engineer, and Chayce, a UK mechanical engineering student.

 Chuck's love for the outdoors, passion for people, and dedication to serving others have fueled his journey.
-As the 7th District Commissioner, Chuck is dedicated to personally serving and striving to create policies, regulations, and guidelines that support responsible hunting, fishing, conservation endeavors, and habitat preservation.
+As the 7th District representative on the commission, Chuck is dedicated to personally serving and striving to create policies, regulations, and guidelines that support responsible hunting, fishing, conservation endeavors, and habitat preservation.

 Seventh District Counties: Breathitt, Floyd, Johnson, Harlan, Knott, Lawrence, Leslie, Letcher, Magoffin, Martin, Owsley, Perry, and Pike counties.